Randy Seiler: Chair of the South Dakota Democratic Party

 On October 23, 2019, Seiler became the chair of the South Dakota Democratic party as Hawks (and Executive Director Stacey Burnette) resigned amid party financial struggles that showed approximately $47,000.00 in debt.
+He held the position until his death in 2023.

-Personal life
+Personal life and death

 Seiler served three terms in the Mobridge school board and was a member of the Fort Pierre city council.
 He and his wife, Wanda, have four grown children and two grandchildren.

+On April 14, 2023, Seiler suffered a heart attack while jogging in Pierre.
+He died at a Sioux Falls hospital on April 17, at the age of 76.